 What is Testosterone Deficiency (TD)?

-Testosterone deficiency (TD), also known as Hypogonadism or Male Andropause, is a constellation of symptoms resulting from a progressive decline in testosterone levels in men.
+Testosterone deficiency (TD), or hypogonadism, is a constellation of symptoms resulting from a progressive decline in serum (blood) testosterone levels to an abnormally low level.

 What Are the Signs and Symptoms of Testosterone Deficiency?